 - Pipe some chocolate letters onto a sheet of wax paper, silicone mat, or Stasher Bag (don't worry - we'll show you how!)
 We like spelling "love" (err...love spelling love?) because awwwww.
 Then let those letters cool!

 - Pop your chocolate letters onto the strawberry (the fresh chocolate drizzle will act like glue and help them stick!)

 You can absolutely skip the chocolate letters here if you like - they take a little bit of time, yes, but we promise they're deceptively easy to make.
 These strawberries are just as beautiful with the drizzle on its own, though!

 - Print out this printable (or print out a word of your choice in your favorite font!)

 - Put whatever melted chocolate remains after you've dipped all your berries into a piping bag (or use a plastic bag and snip a tiny bit of the bag's corner off to make a piping bag).

-- Trace the letters with the piping bag, then let the letters cool on the wax paper until the chocolate is solid.
+- Trace the letters with the piping bag, then let the letters cool until the chocolate is solid.

-Pro tip: try not to touch the front of the chocolate letters, because you might leave a fingerprint that messes up the smooth face of the letter.
-Try to use one finger to pick up each letter by the back and gently place it on the strawberry.
-You can do it!
-I believe in youuuuuuu.
+Pro tip: try not to touch the chocolate letters, because you might leave a fingerprint that messes up the smooth face of the letter.
+Use a butter knife to pick up each letter by the back and gently place it on the strawberry.

-Easy homemade chocolate strawberries perfect for Valentine's Day (or any day!)
+Easy homemade chocolate strawberries with fun lettering perfect for Valentine's Day (or any day!)

 - 2 cups semi-sweet chocolate chips